nlicalzi/launch_school/open_book_shelf/linux_cmd_line/learning_the_shell.md

     * Be Careful with `rm`!
 * `ln` - Create Links
   * Hard Links
+    * The original Unix way of creating links.
+    * Cannot reference a file outside its own file system (like disk partitions)
+    * May not reference a directory
+    * Indistinguishable from a file itself, but can be deleted without affecting the original file/its contents
   * Symbolic Links
+    * A more modern way of creating links than hard links
+    * When deleted, only the link is deleted, not the file itself.
+    * Most file operations are carried out on the link's target, not the link itself, except for `rm` which will affect the link instead of the target.
+    * If the linked file is deleted before the symbolic link, the link will continue to exist but will point to nothing and can be said to be *broken*
 * Let's Build a Playground
   * Creating Directories
   * Copying Files